davrec72/clang-meta/README.md

 1) no parallel code to maintain a la `make_constexpr` -- new parse-able keywords etc. are automatically supported; and
 2) Implementers needn't answer to complaints about what is or is not "injectible", or what properties of a reflection are modifiable before injection.

-Furthermore, there seem to be problems that ONLY metaparsing can solve; see how I use it to implement constexpr containers, for example.

 But metaparsing's most obvious benefit: it is *dirt-simple*.
 Anybody can figure it out in five minutes.
 Anybody can see how a generative metaprogram works by just glancing at it.
 This leaves more brainpower for considering the actual logic of the metaprogram.

 Mr. Sutton's infrastructure has clearly been laboriously thought out, but it gets fairly complex, once he introduces `__fragment`s and `requires` statements to declare dependencies.
 I suggest you see other metaprogramming examples of Mr. Sutton's at https://gitlab.com/lock3/clang/wikis/Metaprogramming-Introductory-Tutorial, think how you might do them with metaparsing, and perhaps consider the converse, see which feels better.
 I'd be interested to know if anyone finds anything that can be done his infrastructure that cannot be done with metaparsing.